 Whichever the case, the day they entered WW II is for Greeks a day of rememberance.
 Other countries prefer to celebrate their liberation; for the Greeks, it is the day they chose to fight rather than meekly accept subjugation that is more important.
 The battle was lost, but this matters little to the Greeks: it is the act of defiance and its significance that still reverbrate in the Greek psyche.
 Like the 300 hundred Spartans (and their allies), the Greeks of 1940 chose to make a stand against superior forces.
 For them, as well as for their descendants, the stand matters more than the outcome.

-In the days of IMF, the annual celebrations take on a poignant significance.
+In the days of the “Greek crisis” and the IMF-imposed “austerity”, the annual celebrations take on a poignant significance.
 Today the Greeks feel unfree, under occupation all over again.
 The feeling is hard to dismiss as unfounded – after all, it is foreign powers that dictate harsh measures, which are then passed, almost unanimously, by a submissive parliament.
 The Greeks feel betrayed by a collaborationist elite that they believe sided with the enemy instead of taking a stand and fighting tooth and nail for their country’s future.
 As daily reality grows steadily worse, with citizens squeezed between rising taxes and shrinking salaries, these feelings grow stronger.
 Anniversaries like this only serve to remind people of uneasy similarities with the past.
 Gradually curtailing democratic liberties cannot defuse the hidden frustration that seethes below the surface, while the end is far from near.

 But I digress; today I am merely going to bow my head in respect to our grandfathers, who fought valiantly against all odds, overturning every prediction and teaching the world (and us, their descendents) that victories need to be won and that freedom is worth fighting for.